Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 At this stage, you have enough knowledge to escape from the maze created by Moriarty.

 Open **maze_aruco.launch** file in launch folder and replace empty.world with maze_aruco.world.
-Required file is
+Required file is:

 ```xml
 <launch>